Skip to main content

 Ensuring the UK is a competitive place for large companies to be listed

-Less than 10% of UK businesses currently export.
-Yet exporting offers many opportunities for businesses to compete and grow.
-Companies that trade internationally become more productive, more innovative and diversify their risk profile – and exporting can be a significant driver of growth.
+Fewer than 10% of UK businesses currently export, despite the numerous opportunities that exporting presents for growth and competition.
+Companies that trade internationally tend to be more productive, innovative and have a more diversified risk profile.
+Exporting can be a powerful driver of growth.

 • Technology & innovation —